k12onoss/ciphers/README.md

-This is repository containing implementation of some of the famous ciphers.
+This is repository contains implementation of some of the famous ciphers in C.

 Currently contains:
 -  Affine cipher
+- Feistal network